How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Voxhangtime Adjustment and Timing

-When using ASL's usbradio driver in carrierfrom=vox mode there is by default a hardcoded 2000mS VOX Hangtime added that results in 2 seconds of silence being added after transmissions to the node.
+When using ASL's USBRadio driver in carrierfrom=vox mode there is by default a hardcoded 2000mS VOX Hangtime added that results in 2 seconds of silence being added after transmissions to the node.
 This is not an extremely long time considering that repeaters already have a hang time and courtesy tone delay of anywhere from 1 to several seconds, but it is a noticeable delay and I found that it works more optimally when reduced to more like 500mS.
 I submitted a Pull Request to the ASL codebase in Nov.
 '22 to make this hangtime configurable by adding a voxhangtime parameter to usbradio.conf, and this was merged into the ASL code in Feb.
 '23.
+Unfortunately this and some other ASL2 feature additions were lost in ASL3, but ASL3 should be updated soon to restore them.

 Timing measurements